gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/README.md

 ### Firestore
 At the time of creating this solution, **50,000 Document Reads**, **20,000 Document Writes** and **20,000 Document Deletes** are free per day.
 See **[Firestore pricing](https://cloud.google.com/firestore/pricing)** for complete information.

-Estimating potential cost is difficult.
-It's especially number of Reads that is difficult to estimate.
-Writes are easier to estimate.
-Deletes are also difficult to estimate since it's combination of number of users creating data in Firestore, and how often they returns.

-More info to follow...

-This means that if you for example doesn't have **promotion** implemented on the site, you can remove promotion parameters from the setup, which will lower number of Reads.
+Estimating potential cost is difficult, so use these numbers just as rough guidance.

+#### Firestore Write
+Number of writes would be around the same count of select_item, select_promotion and add_to_cart.
+If you use Cloud Functions to rewrite **expire_at**, estimate the count to be almost doubled.

+#### Firestore Read
+Number of Reads is difficult to estimate.
+Sum all GA4 Events that Reads from Firestore, and multiply that with 5.
+If you use Cloud Functions to rewrite **expire_at**, estimate the count to be almost doubled.

+#### Firestore Delete
+This depends on how miuch traffic you have (more users equals more data stored), how often users return, and how many days you store the data in Firestore.
+Expect this cost to low

 ### Server-side GTM
-Server-side GTM cost will also be affected, more text here.
+Server-side GTM cost will also be affected since attribution requires SGTM to do the processing.